-The title of my blog, Feathered Fibers, comes from the cartoon I draw- a chicken who has a rather sarcastic and humorous view on life and quilting.
+The blog address is named after my cartoon, Feathered Fibers, which often features a chicken who has a rather sarcastic and humorous view on life and quilting.

 Carla,